arihantjain97/sgdev-smartai-poc/app/vault/PSG.v1/templates/solution_description.md

 - Emphasize alignment with productivity improvement and automation goals of PSG.
 - Use clear, outcome-oriented language that would be acceptable to EnterpriseSG evaluators.

-## Problem
+## Situation
-Identify the business challenges and requirements.
+Describe the current business context and operational requirements.

+## Complication
+Explain the challenges, inefficiencies, and gaps in current processes.

-## Agitate
+## Question
-Highlight the urgency and importance of addressing these challenges.
+What are the key questions about the solution, its capabilities, and expected outcomes?

-## Solve
+## Answer
-Present the proposed solution and its capabilities.
+Present the proposed solution and its capabilities, including deployment details and alignment with PSG goals.